-We have audited the accompanying statement of financial position of North Carolina Coastal Federation, Inc. (a nonprofit organization) as of December 31, 2011, and the related statements of activities and cash flows for the year then ended.
-These financial statements are the responsibility of the Organization's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+We have audited the accompanying statements of North Carolina Coastal Federation, Inc. (a nonprofit organization), which comprise the statement of financial position as of December 31, 2012, and the related statements of activities and cash flows for the year then ended, and the related notes to the financial statements.